 Tag Heuer and Cameron Diaz joined forces in support of UN Women, through an international campaign to raise awareness and funding for UN Women’s global work on gender equality and women’s economic empowerment.
 Tag Heuer has signed a CEO Statement of Support for UN Women and the Global Compact Women’s Empowerment Principles.

 The UNHATE Foundation

 The UNHATE Foundation is funding UN Women’s Safe Cities project in Kigali through a youth song competition entitled “Sing YES to a City Free of Violence against Women and Girls.
 The project’s specific objective is to use a song competition as a tool to engage young people in a transformative creative activity.
 This is aimed at changing social norms that view violence against women and girls as a “normal” part of life.
 The UNHATE Foundation also provided funding for “Orange Day” on the 25th of every month.
 In support of the call from the UN Secretary-General’s UNiTE to End Violence against Women campaign, the UNHATE Foundation launched a digital action by broadcasting a specially created image and message on various social media platforms, as part of the 16 Days to end violence against women, from 25 November to 10 December 2013.

 The William and Flora Hewlett Foundation is funding the research and development of UN Women’s 2014 “Progress of the World's Women” annual flagship report.
 The 2014 edition will focus on making the economy work for women: claiming, provisioning and realizing rights.

 The Women’s Self Worth Foundation

-The Women’s Self Worth Foundation partnership with UN Women is supporting women’s empowerment and gender equality and advocacy to prevent and end violence against women.
+The Women’s Self Worth Foundation partnership is providing funding for UN Women’s global work on gender equality and women’s empowerment and advocacy for the prevention and ending of violence against women.